00:00 We write tests to show us when there are problems with our code, but what if there are intermittent

 35:14 Obviously, one of the clear downsides associated with rerunning a test suite is the execution time associated with the rerunning process.

-35:27 If it's only a little bit flaky, but at the same time, the longer that goes, the longer it takes, that's also a problem.
+35:29 But at the same time, the longer that goes, the longer it takes, that's also a problem.

 35:44 So in the Spotify article, they say that, in their assessment, that end-to-end tests are flaky by nature.

-35:52 Write fewer of them.
+35:51 Write fewer of them.

 35:53 So I get the sense, I don't know, I get the sense maybe you all sort of feel this way as well, but I don't necessarily agree with that.

-35:59 I think end to end tests, if they are flaky, that's telling you something about your program.
+35:59 I think end-to-end tests, if they are flaky, that's telling you something about your program.

-36:13 I think with end to end tests, I mean, sort of saying they're flaky by nature, maybe a little strong, but they're certainly more susceptible to flakiness purely because there's a hell of a lot more going on.
+36:13 I think with end-to-end tests, I mean, sort of saying they're flaky by nature may be a little strong, but they're certainly more susceptible to flakiness purely because there's a hell of a lot more going on.

 36:23 So I think when we talk about this sort of flakiness and sort of precision trade-off, I think with end-to-end tests, you should be a little bit more forgiving with flakiness purely because there's more going on.